Jimmy Fallon's net worth: Facts about him and the expensive things he owns

 – What is Jimmy Fallon’s salary for The Tonight Show?

-Jimmy Fallon’s annual salary for The Tonight Show was USD 16 million (INR 132 crore approx.) in 2017.
+Jimmy Fallon’s annual salary for The Tonight Show was USD 16 million in 2017.

 – Is Jimmy Fallon a millionaire?